Fender Cyclone

 The Fender Cyclone denotes a series of electric guitars made by Fender.
 Introduced in late 1997, the Cyclone body is similarly styled to the Mustang, but it is a quarter of an inch thicker than the body of a Mustang and is made of poplar, whereas contemporary Mustang reissues were made of basswood.

 In July 2002, the Cyclone II was introduced as the successor to the Fender Cyclone and featured cosmetic changes such as the Mustang racing stripe as well as 3 vintage single-coil pickups and switching borrowed from the Fender Jaguar.
 As of 2006 the range included the original Cyclone, the Cyclone HH with two humbuckers, and the Cyclone II with three MIA Jaguar pickups controlled by on-off switches in place of the selector switch.
-As of January 2007, all Cyclone variants had been discontinued by Fender.
+As of January 2007, all original Cyclone variants had been discontinued by Fender.
 In 2020, Fender's budget brand Squier reissued the Cyclone II as part of its Paranormal Series.
 The 2020 model was available in Shell Pink or Daphne Blue, with an Indian Laurel fingerboard.
 The 2021 model was available in Candy Apple Red and Pearl.
+It came with Squier Strat pickups instead of the original Jaguar pickups.
+In 2024, Fender Japan re-issued the Cyclone as a domestic only limited edition model.